microsoft/fluentui-blazor/README.md

 for more information.

-If you want to use icons and/or emoji with applications based on the templates, you still need to make the changes to the project file and `Program.cs` as described in the previous sections.
+If you want to use icons and/or emoji with applications based on the templates, you still need to make the changes to the project file and `Program.cs` as described in the [project setup](https://www.fluentui-blazor.net/ProjectSetup) and [code setup](https://www.fluentui-blazor.net/CodeSetup) documents.

 ## Using the FluentUI Web Components